srg-imperial/GrayC/ISSTA-2023-AE/README.md

 ninja nofuss
 ```

-To generate the test programs with each of the fuzzers, starting with GrayC:
+**Test Case Generation. ** To generate the test programs with each of the fuzzers, starting with GrayC:
 ```
 cd ~
 ./1-run-grayc-small.sh